This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 Table 10.2 Reorder Point of Canned Peaches.
 The table displays the first half of the full table header.
 The full table is made up of two halves.
 Each half has two tables in it, 4 total displayed.
 This half of the table header shows the item and reorder point.

 |Purchase Unit Size: #10 Can|

 |Par Stock: 15|

-The second inventory record keeping system is taking a physical inventory.
+The second inventory record-keeping system is taking a physical inventory.
 A physical inventory requires that all items in storage be counted periodically.
 To be an effective control, physical inventory should be taken at least monthly.
 The inventory records are kept in a spreadsheet or in another system reserved for that purpose.
-The inventory sheet (Figure 3) can list the items alphabetically or in the order they will appear on the shelves in the storage areas.
+The inventory sheet (Table 10.6) can list the items alphabetically or in the order they will appear on the shelves in the storage areas.

 |Product||Unit||Count||Unit Price||Total Value|

 |Lima Beans||6 #10 Can||4 1/3||$23.00||$99.60|

 |Green Beans||6 #10 Can||3 5/6||$28.95||$110.98|

 Table 10.6 Physical Inventory Form.
 The table displays a product and its unit, count, unit price, and total price. four items are listed, then a total of all the products. called a physical inventory form.